Sites whose topoi are the smooth representations of locally profinite groups: -sites and grids for locally prodiscrete groups

 Let us construct the inverse $s=(s_H)_{H \in \frV}$ of $g=(g_H)_{H \in \frV}$ as follows.
 For $H \in \frV$, we take a lift $\wt{g}_H \in G$ of $g_H \in G/H$.
 Take $K \in \frV$.
 By the definition of $\frV$ (Section~\ref{sec:certain top groups}), there exists a normal subgroup $K'$ of $K$ such that $K' \subset \wt{g}_K^{-1} K \wt{g}_K \cap K$.
-Then we set $s_K=\wt{g}_{K'}^{-1}K \in G/K$.
+Then, we set $s_K=\wt{g}_{K'}^{-1}K \in G/K$.

 The topological group $\widehat{G}$ is locally prodiscrete.
-Take an open subgroup $H \subset G$ which belongs to $\frV$.
-Consider its image, which is open, in $\wh{G}$.
-Since $H$ belongs to $\frV$, the image is a prodiscrete group.
-This in turn shows also that $\wh{G}$ is a topological group.
+Take an open subgroup $H \subset G$ belonging to $\frV$.
+Consider its image in $\wh{G}$, which is open.
+As $H$ belongs to $\frV$, the image is a prodiscrete group.

 There is a canonical morphism of topological groups $G \to \widehat{G}$.
-We note that this morphism induces an equivalence of categories from the category of discrete $\wh{G}$-sets to the category of discrete $G$-sets. \begin{lem} When $G$ is separated and complete, the morphism $G \to \widehat{G}$ is an isomorphism. \end{lem} \begin{proof} Separatedness implies $\bigcap_{H \in \frV} H =\{1\}$.
-This implies that the map is injective.
-We use completeness to obtain surjectivity. \end{proof}
+We note that this morphism induces an equivalence of categories from the category of discrete $\wh{G}$-sets to the category of discrete $G$-sets.